sindreoy/RTD/README.md

 sudo python setup.py install
 ```

-the experiment can now be run as a module:
+The experiment can now be run as a module:

 ```
 python -m RTD
 ```

-This is the current setup, but the "setuptools" option "entry_point" should probably be used in thr future.
+This is the current setup, but the "setuptools" option "entry_point" should probably be used in the future.